deoraanmol/four-re/README.md

 Mongo Collections used:
 usermodels: Stores user information (his/her contact no, name etc)
-requestpickupmodels: Stores Request Pickup information
+requestpickupmodels: Stores Drop Bags information
-pickuppinmodels: This stores random 4 digit PIN codes that are associated to a Request Pickup.
+pickuppinmodels: This stores random 4 digit PIN codes that are associated to a Drop Bags.

 To query any collection, type: db.collection_name.find() (For more mongo queries, use mongo tutorial)